-Wi-Fi connection data collection began on 8 July 2019.
+Wi-Fi data collection

 Wi-Fi connection data can provide us with a far better understanding of how customers move through stations.
 It is not used to identify specific individuals or monitor browsing activity.